ikeasamoahansah/dungeons-of-lua/README.md

 # segetes-the-game
-A 2D game written in the lua programming language
+A 2D RPG based game written in the lua programming language